Brett Karlan

 A paper (with Henrik Kugelberg) arguing against a right to an explanation for algorithmic decisions.
 [Under review]

 A short paper on practical capacities and human-centered AI, for a volume on moral psychology and AI edited by Daryl Cameron & Anat Perry.
-[In preparation]
+[Under review]

 A paper (with Colin Allen) on group expertise in human-machine sociotechnical systems.
 [In preparation]